Antonio-Foglia/Fantasy_PL/readMe.txt

 *All the learning process can be found in testing directory.

-*I train the inn algorithm with data from the 16-17 seasons and 18-19 seasons and the results of the 17-18 seasons and 19-20 seasons respectively.
+*I train the knn algorithm with data from the 16-17 seasons and 18-19 seasons and the results of the 17-18 seasons and 19-20 seasons respectively.

 *All parameters are the same weight.